-In the battle the following morning, Constantine was decisively successful, and he was able to enter Rome on the next day.
+In the battle the following morning, Constantine was decisively victorious, and he was able to enter Rome on the next day.
 On entering Rome, Constantine embarked on a lengthy propaganda campaign to legitimise his rule and portray himself as a liberator over the tyrant Maxentius.

 Constantine was able to consolidate his role, proving his military superiority over his rivals.
 In 313, he signed with Licinius the edict of Milan.
 This legalised Christianity and allowed freedom of worship.
 This edict was often ignored, but it was still an important moment with the principle of tolerating Christianity accepted within the Roman empire.

 Constantine created a new city at Byzantium ‘Constantinople’ (later Istanbul) this was to be the new Rome of the East.
-The city was famous for it’s beautiful adornments, fountains and sports venues.
+The city was famous for its beautiful adornments, fountains and sports venues.

 Constantine’s Christianity is a matter of conjecture.
 He didn’t profess Christianity until he was over 40.
-As well as making tribute to Christianity; he continued to pay his respect to the old pagan traditions and sacrifices to Apollo and Hercules.
+As well as making a tribute to Christianity; he continued to pay his respect to the old pagan traditions and sacrifices to Apollo and Hercules.

 Constantine’s mother St Helena was much stronger in her profession of Christian faith.
-It is believe she was able to influence her son in promoting and protecting Christianity – even if she couldn’t make him share her faith.
+It is believed she was able to influence her son in promoting and protecting Christianity – even if she couldn’t make him share her faith.

 In 337, Constantine fell ill and tried to make it back to his capital Constantinople.
 As he was dying he asked to be baptised by the bishops in the River Jordan.